sshyran/slack-bot-amazon-aws/README.md

 }
 ```

+### Testing via Slack
-3. Type in "haze" (without the quotes) in any Slack channels.
+1. Type in "haze" (without the quotes) in any Slack channel.
-4. You should get back a nicely formatting response.
+2. You should get back a nicely formatting response as shown in the first screenshot.

 ## Commands
 ### Singapore Bus Arrival Timings